ROCm/MIVisionX/docs/install/installation.rst

 Docker
 =====================

-MIVisionX provides developers with docker images for Ubuntu `20.04` / `22.04`.
+MIVisionX provides developers with docker images for Ubuntu 20.04 / 22.04.
 Using docker images developers can quickly prototype and build applications without having to be locked into a single system setup or lose valuable time figuring out the dependencies of the underlying software.

-Docker files to build MIVisionX containers and suggested workflow are `available <docker/README.md#mivisionx-docker>`_
+For more information about the Docker files used to build MIVisionX containers and a suggested workflow, see `MIVisionX Docker documentation <../how-to/mivisionx-docker.html>`_.

 MIVisionX docker
 ---------------------------